 - All of Action 1 & 2

-- Ask Congress to halt geoengineering until enough research has been done to decide whether it is harmful for people and the planet.
+- Ask Congress to halt geoengineering until enough research has been done to decide whether it is harmful to people and the planet.

 - Choose to be an Ambassador for Change, and always Spread Love and Spread Light.